 Behind the camera, Magnus von Horn displays a clever eye for engaging visual storytelling.
 The opening scene in particular—one of Sylwia’s live workouts at a shopping mall—is electrifying in its rapid cuts, handheld movements, and cinéma verité-style zooms.
 It’s a very immediate and dynamic sequence, immersing you into the frantic pace of one of Sylwia’s workouts and setting the stage for her fraught internal state.
 It’s a shame the rest of the film can’t keep up, because its uneven sense of rhythm is one of the culprits that really keeps this from being an anxious, fast-paced watch.
 There are some striking visual compositions in here, but the thread holding them together doesn’t feel so stable and it’s desperately missing that pulsing energy to propel itself throughout.
 Running around 105 minutes, it feels a bit too long and a shorter runtime would help secure that more engaging pace.
 Fortunately, Sweat regains its momentum by the end and finds just enough room (and just the right motivation) to close on that energetic high.

-Sweat is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+Sweat premiered digitally at the 47th Seattle International Film Festival on April 8-18, 2021.